7. Functions, Modules and Libraries#

 2. Define ‘January 1 2022’ as a datetime.
 You can do this using the constructor method of datetime.
 This method demands three parameters: the year, the month and the date.
 These three numbers should all be integers.
 Assign the date to a variable named older_date

 3. Find the current date.
-The datetime class in datetime contains a method called now() that you can use for this purpose.
-Assign today’s date to a variable named today.
+The datetime class in datetime contains a method called today() that you can use for this purpose.
+Assign today’s date to a variable named now.

 4. Subtract older_date from now.
 Append the property days to the result to see only the number of days.